 Any movement of the leg causes severe lower back pain radiating to the upper thigh and groin.

-Another fairly typical story of upper leg, thigh and groin pain might run like this.
-A woman has had upper thigh pain and tightness for some months; it used to go away after stretching and walking but now these activities no longer relieve the discomfort.
+Another fairly typical story of upper leg and groin pain might run like this.
+A woman has had an ache and thigh tightness for some months; it used to go away after stretching and walking but now these activities no longer relieve the discomfort.

 The upper thigh muscle feels very tight when walking even short distances; sitting makes her stiff and seems to affect her gait.
 Sometimes the pain radiates to the buttock muscle.
-About a year ago she had a hard fall on the whilst out jogging requiring medical treatment on the opposite hip.
+About a year ago she had a hard fall on the butt whilst out jogging requiring medical treatment on the opposite hip.